roryt12/Riscv64-Debian-qmtech-wukong-FPGA/README.md

 I have it now running with fulld, vncserver + icewm, almost a day and it is ok

 ![Screenshot](vncviewer-snapshot.jpg)

+---UPDATE AFTER ALMOST A WEEK

+---Running for almost a week in rescue mode, vncserver, a couple of uxterms, htop and a 7zip Benchmark in a continue loop, with the CPU load at 100%.
+Another machine in the LAN runs vncviewer, so there is also net traffic.
+The system is rock solid and responsive.
+As soon as I try to go to multiuser level, things go South.
+I use "rcupdate.rcu_cpu_stall_suppress=1" to suppress RCU stalls, but the kernel either Oops in unpredictable programs, or just stops without any sign.
+I'm pretty sure that this is not a SOC/Hardware/CPU/Litex issue, rather something in the kernel/scheduler ( ? ) .
+My gut feeling is that there are some assumptions regarding the resources/speed a modern system should have, and in a FPGA @ 100MHz with an in-order CPU, 256MB RAM and SSD for storage/swap, these assumptions do not work well without some adjustment.---

 Next steps: